timschneeb/PPA-Repository/README.md

 ## Available Packages

 > [!WARNING]
 > This PPA is no longer actively maintained.
-It may still automatically receive updates because the deployment process is automated.
+However, it may still automatically receive updates because the deployment process is automated.

 * jamesdsp-pulse
 * jamesdsp-pipewire